hef/doortest/readme.md

 This program simulates messages the doors would send in the language they use to send messages in.

-It will send 1000 messages, 1 per second, to the topic "door.test" on port 5556
+It will publish 1000 messages, 1 per second, to the topic "door.test" on port 5556